 - proved that the robot is able to learn solely via exploration, prioritize and plan its own trajectories while producing human-like stirring techniques

-Here’s the presentation deck I gave at the intern showcase to over a hundred people including Samsung Research America’s President, Joon Lee.
+Here’s an abridged version of the presentation deck (only demo clips) I gave at the intern showcase to over a hundred people including Samsung Research America’s President, Joon Lee.